-When utilizing SWITCH/True Logic inside Power BI, you really do open up this huge expanse of analytical opportunities.
+When utilizing SWITCH / True Logic inside Power BI, you really do open up this huge expanse of analytical opportunities.
+You may watch the full video of this tutorial at the bottom of this blog.

 In this tutorial, I’ll run through how you need to set up your formulas when using the SWITCH function.
 This will enable you to find, discover, and visualize many different and interesting insights within Power BI.

-There are so many different ways that you can utilize SWITCH.
+There are so many different ways that you can utilize SWITCH in Power BI.
 It’s like a Nested IF statement that you would use in Excel but it’s much more powerful and cleaner.

 This is why it’s essential to try and incorporate this into your models if there is an appropriate place to do so.